1. Those who show dogs are defiantly a reputable breeder.

 6. Breeders who have a license and that are USDA approved are the best breeders to buy from.

 This is FALSE.
-Unfortunately most of the puppy mills out there are USDA licensed.
-Most USDA kennels are very LARGE SCALE with 100's of dogs in their care.
+Unfortunately many puppy mills out there are USDA licensed.
+Many USDA kennels are very LARGE SCALE with 100's of dogs in their care.
 Many are shut down just days after getting a good review from USDA.
-Our gov needs to make stricter laws in how people treat animals.

 7. Dogs in petstores are healthy and people should go there rather then find a reputable breeder.